 Baked Apples with Cider and Rosemary

-The baked apple will never win a beauty contest but they
+The baked apple will never win a beauty contest but they are truly delicous especially served with custard. |

 I used to wait every year for Mum's Peasgood Nonsuch massive apples that I would stuff and bake.
 This time I am using Kerry's Monty's Surprise apples for a different method of baking apples from "A Cook's Year in a Welsh Farmhouse" by Elisabeth Luard.
 I like this recipe because it unusually uses Rosemary and the apples are cooked in cider.